mensahTribeWeb/randomQuoteGeneratorProject1TechDegree-/ReadMe.md

 portfolio piece to showcase your understanding of JavaScript fundamentals.

 ## Create an array of JS objective which contains qoutes:
-   [x] Develop skills using JavaScript Loops
+   - [x] Developed skills using JavaScript Loops
-   [x] Develop skills using JavaScript Arrays
+   - [x] Developed skills using JavaScript Arrays
-   [x] Develop skills using JavaScript Object Literals [x] Develop skills declaring variables with Let and Const
+   - [x] Developed skills using JavaScript Object Literals
+   - [x] Developed skills declaring variables with Let and Const

  ## Array of Objects: